 - By Bill from Christchurch, New Zealand – One other advantage is that I think it is unlikely someone would loose a shinfin™ fin if it was put on correctly.
 They seem very secure.
 While I’ve never lost a flipper while bodyboarding, I know people who have.
 On balance shinfin™ fins are a substantial improvement over conventional flippers for bodyboarding and I would not go back.

 - By Elaine from Minneapolis, USA – Yes, I am truly enjoying the use of the fins.
 They are greatly helping my swimming.
 They are easy to use and very light-weight, which I like.
 They are working well.
 I noticed my legs are getting stronger which is good.

-Please see Benefit 4 – Light Tough Fins.
+Please see Strong Light Swim Fins.
 Their lightness, mainly from having no foot pocket, means your feet are free.
-So you may also be interested in Benefit 3 – Feet Free Fins and the Feet Free Fins Reviews.
+So you may also be interested in Feet Free Swim Fins and the Feet Free Swim Fins Reviews.